adrai/devicestack/README.md

 Call with optional callback.
 On opened emit 'open' and call the callback.

 - If extending from `require('devicestack').SerialDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiSerialDevice` this mechanism is already defined!

 ### close
 Implement the close mechanism to your device.
 Call with optional callback.
 On closed emit 'close' and call the callback.

 - If extending from `require('devicestack').SerialDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiSerialDevice` this mechanism is already defined!

 ### send
 Implement the send mechanism to your device by subscribing the 'send' event.
 Call send or emit 'send' on the device with a byte array.

 - If extending from `require('devicestack').Device` the send function is already defined!
-- If extending from `require('devicestack').SerialDevice` this mechanism is already defined!

 ### receive
 Implement the receive mechanism from your device by emitting the 'receive' event.
 When you receive data from your device emit 'receive' with a byte array.

 - If extending from `require('devicestack').SerialDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiDevice` this mechanism is already defined!
+- If extending from `require('devicestack').FtdiSerialDevice` this mechanism is already defined!

 ### connect
 Implement the connect mechanism to your device.